 Our client has over 30 years’ experience of delivering support to children and families within schools.
 They are experts in identifying and tackling the barriers that prevent children from achieving at school.
 They get children and young people back into school ready to learn, whatever it takes.

-This is a very hands-on analytical role with responsibility for day to day standard reporting requests as well as lots of scope to make an impact with your experience of SDQ’s and other qualitative measurement tools; your fresh perspective on the organisation's data with its analysis and recommendations will directly influence internal decisions and business strategy.
+This is a very hands-on analytical role with responsibility for day to day standard reporting requests as well as lots of scope to make an impact; your fresh perspective on their data with its analysis and recommendations will directly influence internal decisions and business strategy.

 - Generate, edit, and support data reports and dashboards.

-- Relate their data to external research and other sources
+- Relate the charity's data to external research and other sources

 - Generate insights through exploratory analysis.